trumpfheller/trumpfheller.github.io/python/lists.md

 ```python
 	x*2 for x in range(1,11)
 ```
-This would iterate over the range 1 to 10, and multiply each element in the range by 2.
-This would result in a list of the multiples of 2, from 2 to 20.

- to build even more complex and powerful statements: appending an if statement to the end of the comprehension.
+Appending an if statement to the end of the comprehension.
  ```python
 	x for x in range(1,101) if x % 10 == 0
 ```